senolem/Lenovo-P11-Pro-TB-J706F-March-2022-bootloader-twrp-root-debloat/README.md

-0. Download, unzip and rename img file to twrp.img
+- Download, unzip and rename img file to twrp.img
-1. Enable OEM unlock in developers settings
+- Enable OEM unlock in developers settings
-2. Reboot in bootloader (adb reboot bootloader)
+- Reboot in bootloader (adb reboot bootloader)
-3. In bootloader enter :
+- In bootloader enter :
 `fastboot flashing unlock`
 and answer yes when you're ready
-WARNING: UNLOCK BOOTLOADER WILL WIPE YOUR DEVICE!!!!!
+WARNING: UNLOCK BOOTLOADER WILL WIPE YOUR DEVICE!!
-4. Use QFIL to flash ROM
+- Use QFIL to flash ROM
-5. Do initial setup.
+- Do initial setup.
 DO NOT RESTORE
-6. Install Magisk
+- Install Magisk
-7. Update to latest ota through settings (TB-J706F_S630229_220312_ROW), reboot
+- Update to latest ota through settings (TB-J706F_S630229_220312_ROW), reboot
-8. Enter fastboot and enter :
+- Enter fastboot and enter :

 `fastboot flash recovery twrp.img`